 Download Your Free 36-Page Pantry List

-To discover how to stock your Four Corners Pantry with real food, download my free 36-page Traditional Foods Pantry List.
-This comprehensive eBook is full of links to recipe videos, helpful articles, and more.
+For an extensive list of the traditional foods you can make and purchase to stock your pantry, be sure to download my free 36-page Traditional Foods Pantry List.
+This comprehensive eBook is full of links to recipe videos, helpful articles, and more!

 - Subscribe to My YouTube Channel for Traditional Foods Videos (Free) - When you subscribe, be sure to click on the notification bell that will let you know each time I upload a new video.

-- Join the Traditional Foods Kitchen Academy (Optional Paid) - For more detailed videos, live streams, and exclusive members-only perks, join my YouTube membership community.
+- Join the Traditional Foods Kitchen Academy (Optional Paid) - For more detailed videos and exclusive members-only perks, join my YouTube membership community.

-- Preorder The Modern Pioneer Cookbook (Optional Paid) - Get a printed book of Mary's nourishing recipes from a Traditional Foods Kitchen.
-This cookbook will be published by Penguin Random House with their DK imprint.
+- Order The Modern Pioneer Cookbook (Optional Paid) - Get a printed book of Mary's nourishing recipes from a Traditional Foods Kitchen.
+This bestselling cookbook is published by Penguin Random House with their DK imprint.

 I look forward to having you join me in my Texas Hill Country Kitchen!